Guidelines for Students

-- Bring spare black pens, sharp pencils, rubbers and rulers, coloured pencils or inks may be used only for diagrams, maps, charts, etc. When required, bring drawing instruments and calculators, protractor and compass.
+- Bring spare black pens, sharp pencils, eraser and rulers; coloured pencils or inks may be used only for diagrams, maps, charts, etc. When required, bring drawing instruments and calculators, protractor and compass.
 No ink gel pens or correction fluid.

 What shouldn’t you bring?

-- Mobile phones, MP3 players, iPods, Smart Watches or any other communication/storage devices - are not allowed in the examination room at all.
+- Mobile phones, MP3 players, iPods, Headphones, Watches or any other communication/storage devices – are not allowed in the examination room at all.

 - Calculator cases, bags.